Bartlesville Radio » News » B the Light's 6th Annual Gracefest May 9

 Tom Davis

-Music with a Mission: Gracefest Returns to Downtown Bartlesville for the 6th Annual Gracefest on the Green on Saturday, May 9, 2026, starting at 6:00 PM (Mother’s Day weekend).
+Music with a Mission: Gracefest Returns to Downtown Bartlesville for this 6th Cristian music concert on Saturday, May 9, 2026, starting at 6:00 PM (Mother’s Day weekend).

-Appearing on COMMUNITY CONNECTION, Keith and Christy McPhail with B the Light invited everyon the this free event at Tower Center Unity Square (The Green) in downtown Bartlesville.
+Appearing on COMMUNITY CONNECTION, Keith and Christy McPhail with B the Light invited everyone the this free event at Tower Center Unity Square (The Green) in downtown Bartlesville.
 And, if it rains, the event will move indoors to the Bartlesville Community Center.

 Keith announced the Headlining Artist as National recording artist Stars Go Dim (direct from Nashville).
 There will also be great performances by Kandis Eddleman and students from Everette Music Studio.
 Keith said, " You won't to miss Gracefest on the Green as it is now recognized as the largest outdoor concert in Bartlesville, drawing approximately 1,800 people last year."